JanssenProject/jans/static/scripts/openldap2opendj_migration/README.md

 # /etc/init.d/solserver stop
 ```

-If you have other Gluu servers, also stop them.
+If you have other Gluu Servers, also stop them.

-## Obtain migration script
+## Obtain the migration script

-Get migration script from repo:
+Get the migration script from the Gluu repo with the following command:

 ```
 # wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/master/static/scripts/openldap2opendj_migration/openldap2opendj.py -O /install/community-edition-setup/openldap2opendj.py